DreamSpoon/eevee_and_cycles/README.md

 - Holdout works correctly in EEVEE render engine, even if Film -> Transparent is disabled
   - this is useful for including HDRI backgrounds / environments in final composit
 - ViewLayer Transparent option is not currently available in EEVEE Render Engine
+- there may be some stability / memory available issues, this is being investigated
+  - any help is appreciated

 ## To Use this Addon
 To begin, press the 'Init ViewLayers' button first.
   - this will set up two separate ViewLayers for EEVEE and Cycles
   - 4 collections will be created (if they don't already exist), to help sort objects by render engine and visibility

-Next, press the Split Scene by Engine button.
+Next, press the 'Split Scene by Engine' button.
   - this creates two scenes, so that the ViewLayers can use different render engines

 Then sort objects in your scene into the different collections (the 4 created by the 'Init ViewLayers' button) as needed.